ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 `ivynet serve`

 This will start the ivynet daemon over a UNIX domain socket, located at `${HOME}/.ivynet/ivynet.ipc`.
-The daemon will run in the background.

 ### Setup the AVS type you wish to run